Ettasupraja/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/student_submission_template.md

 Billing and Prerequisites (if added) are optional extensions for real-world system needs.

-## Result:
+## RESULT
-Thus, the ER diagram for the university database system was successfully designed, and the entities, relationships, and constraints were clearly represented.
+Hence, the concepts of ER modeling is understood and applied by creating an ER diagram for a real-world application.